 Explore social issues in context • Have fun working together as a group • Connect with local efforts to better their communities

 If you’re like many of your MIT classmates, a typical college spring break getaway feels like a missed opportunity.
 You want a change of pace but also a change of perspective.
 The alternative?
-Join a weeklong Alternative Spring Break (ASB) project that tests the knowledge and skills you’ve been working so hard to build.
+Join a weeklong PKG Spring Break project that tests the knowledge and skills you’ve been working so hard to build.

-- Supporting local organizations in sustainable agriculture and community development at the Center for Environmental Transformation in Camden, New Jersey
+- Supporting local organizations in sustainable agriculture and community development at the Center for Environmental Transformation in Camden, New Jersey.

 - Practice mutually beneficial community partnerships